Shenbagamae Shenbagamae

 Shenbagamae Shenbagamae is a 1988 Indian Tamil-language romance film written and directed by Gangai Amaran.
 The film stars Ramarajan and Rekha, with Silk Smitha, Vagai Chandrasekar, K. Shanmugasundaram, R. P. Vishwam, Senthil, S.S.Chandran and Vennira Aadai Moorthy.
 It was released on 15 January 1988, delayed from November 1987.

 Plot

 The film follows the conflict between two families over their plantations.

 Production

 The film's title is derived from a song from a previous Amaran directorial, Enga Ooru Pattukaran (1987).
 The film was launched at Prasad Studios and the song "Vaasalile Poosanipoo" was recorded on the same day.

 Soundtrack

 The songs were composed by Ilaiyaraaja.
 The song "Manja Podi" is a slower version of the song "Mata Rani Mounamidi" from the Telugu film Maharshi (1987).
-It is set to the raga Keeravani.
+It is set to the Carnatic raga Keeravani.